Lt. Gilbert Hadley's, plane, the B-24D, he named, "Hadley's Harem" , serial number 41-24311. 1943.

 Military | Captain | B-24 Command Pilot | 98th Bomb Group

 Lt.
-Robert Sternfels was a B-24D command bomber pilot in WWII in the 9th Air Force, the 98th Bombing Group, the Pyramiders, and the 345th Bombing Squadron, who flew the famous B-24D bomber, 'The Sandman' on the mission Operation Tidal Wave to bomb the...
+Robert Sternfels was a B-24D bomber command pilot in WWII in the 9th Air Force, the 98th Bombing Group, the Pyramiders, and the 345th Bombing Squadron.
+Lt.
+Sternfels flew the famous B-24D bomber, THE SANDMAN, on Operation Tidal Wave, which sought...

 Military | Major | Navigator / Nose Gunner | 98th Bomb Group